Windower/Lua/addons/EasyNuke/readme.md

 cycle #
 * Cycles between the two elements of a T2 skillchain.
 ** Fusion: Fire, Light
-** Fragmentation, Frag, F: Thunder, Wind
+** Fragmentation, Frag: Thunder, Wind
-** Distortion, Dist, D: Ice, Water
+** Distortion, Dist: Ice, Water
-** Gravitation, Grav, G: Earth, Dark
+** Gravitation, Grav: Earth, Dark
 *** EX: //ez cycle dist <<<< If you were in Ice mode, will change you to Water mode.
 If you were in any other mode, will change you to Ice mode.
 *** Macro usage: /con ez cycle fragmentation